ForLoopNelson/Sounds-Spooky/README.md

 `In Post page change Add a comment to stand out more from the background`

-`Audio plays for 30 seconds regarless if the audio file stops before that`
+`Audio plays for 30 seconds regarless if the audio file stops before that` --This seems resolved

+`Get more info into about page and style it cleaner.`

 # Google OAuth fixes
 -- Try this in passport.js